technicalpickles/jeweler/README.markdown

  * Manage the gemspec by hand
   * ... why bother doing something by hand when you can automate it?
- * Write your own rake stuff to manage the gemspec, and deal with managing the version somehow
+ * Write your own Rake stuff to create the Gem::Specification and output it to a gemspec file, and deal with keeping the Rakefile and gemspec in sync
   * ... why keep reinventing the wheel?
- * use hoe or echoe for generating the gemspec
+ * Use hoe or echoe for generating the gemspec
   * ... why use utilities made for the days before GitHub existed?
   * ... why have extra stuff you aren't going to use?

-Jeweler was created with some simple goals:
+Jeweler was created with a few intentions:

  * The only configuration should be providing a Gem::Specification to Jeweler
  * Version bumping should only be one command away
- * Authoritative version information should stored in one place, a Version module in your project
+ * Authoritative version information should stored in one place
- * Jeweler should only concern itself with versioning and gems (and one day, git)
+ * Jeweler should only concern itself with versioning and gems
  * Your Rakefile should be usable when Jeweler isn't installed (you just wouldn't be able to version bump or generate a gemspec)
  * Jeweler should use Jeweler.
 Oh the meta!